Triple-T/gradle-play-publisher/README.md

     1. Specify which apps the service account should have access to.
 In this example, GPP has full access to testing tracks and app listings, but will be unable to make production releases:
        <img alt="Minimum Service Account permissions" src="assets/min-perms.png" width="66%" />
-1. Run `./gradlew bootstrap` or some other GPP task to validate your setup
+1. Run `./gradlew bootstrapListing` or some other GPP task to validate your setup
-1. Now that you've successfully created the connection between GCP and Google Play, you can remove the Project Owner persmissions
+1. Now that you've successfully created the connection between GCP and Google Play, you can remove the Project Owner permissions
     1. Go to your [IAM settings](https://console.cloud.google.com/iam-admin/iam)
     1. Search for the service account you created
     1. Click the edit icon (found at the end of the row)